ncorbuk/SubZone/README.md

 * Telephone numbers.
 * Location of server.
 * Other servers.
-* Description of any sofwtare being used... like tcp/udp or sic_tcp.(VoIp software).
+* Description of any software being used... like tcp/udp or sic_tcp.(VoIp software).
 * & more!.

 The possibiltes are endless, depending on how well the domain/host has configured there